Facebook’s new video app hits Samsung Smart TVs

 With an app for watching video on TVs, Facebook gains another means of capturing users’ attention, not to mention ad dollars.

-The company has not yet said with the video app will launch on Apple TV and Amazon Fire TV, but given Samsung’s news, that may not be far off.
+The company has not yet said when the video app will launch on Apple TV and Amazon Fire TV, but given Samsung’s news, that may not be far off.

 Facebook’s video app is available now via the Samsung Smart Hub